 Instruments Of Christ’s Peace

-One of humankind’s natural desire is to live a peaceful life.
-Ordinarily one would expect that with all the scientific discoveries and inventions in our world, that humanity would enjoy more peace and harmony.
+One of humankind’s natural desires is to live a peaceful life.
+Ordinarily, one would expect humanity to enjoy more peace and harmony with all the scientific discoveries and inventions in our world.
 Unfortunately, it has not been so.
 This is because peace comes from God.
 So, it must be appreciated, nurtured, and preserved.

 In the first reading of today, God in his infinite goodness offers us peace: “Now towards her I send overflowing peace like a river.”
-When we allow this peace to flow into our hearts and guide our lives, we become fulfilled, satisfied, and our communities and entire world become a wonderful place.
-We are therefore called to be messengers, instruments, and agent of this peace.
-It must flow from, and through us to others.
+When we allow this peace to flow into our hearts and guide our lives, we become fulfilled, satisfied, and our communities and the entire world become a wonderful place.
+Therefore God calls us to be messengers, instruments, and agents of this peace.
+It must flow from and through us to others.

 Unfortunately, most of us today have lost the mark.
-This is by assuming that peace comes from material or physical wealth.
-That is, how many cars, houses, how much cloths, or even how much money that one has in his or her account.
-According to Jürgen Moltmann: “Peace is the blessed joy of a successful life.
+This is by assuming that peace comes from material or physical wealth, how many cars, houses, clothes, or how much money one has in their account.
+According to Jürgen Moltmann, “Peace is the blessed joy of a successful life.
 It is the fullness of life in the presence of the living God.
 It is the fullness of life in the mutual love of human beings.
 It is the fullness of life in the community of creation with all other creatures.”
-This can only flow from Jesus Christ the prince of peace.
+This can only flow from Jesus Christ, the prince of peace.

-In the second reading, Paul prays: “Peace and mercy to all who follow this rule, who form the Israel of God.”
-This means that peace comes to our hearts, homes, communities, societies and world when we work in harmony with the will of God.
+In the second reading, Paul prays, “Peace and mercy to all who follow this rule, who form the Israel of God.”
+This means that peace comes to our hearts, homes, communities, societies, and world when we work in harmony with the will of God.
 It comes to all who bear the marks of Christ as Paul did.
-So, we must make room for peace in order that our joy may be complete in Jesus Christ.
+So, we must make room for peace so that our joy may be complete in Jesus Christ.

 Peace be with you all!